The Cook Strait ferry is a meandering 93

 underscore the maritime riches of this area.
 The first are the

-Salmon Farms; king salmon have been farmed here for more that 25
+salmon farms.
+King salmon have been farmed here for more than 25

-years.
-Salmon thrive in the sound's cool, clear waters.
-They are
+years, as they thrive in the sound's cool, clear waters.
+Salmon

 pens that line Queen Charlotte Sound.
 When fully grown, the fish

-are harvests and then sent to Nelson (due west of Picton on
+are harvested and then sent to Nelson (due west of Picton on

 Tasman Bay) for processing.
 The photo to the left shows a salmon